Michael J. Halvorson

 Biography

-Michael Halvorson teaches business and economic history courses in the Department of History at PLU, as well as classes on innovation and the history of technology.
 His most recent books are This Little World: A How-to Guide for Social Innovators (2024), co-authored with Shelly Cano Kurtz, and Code Nation: Personal Computing and the Learn to Program Movement in America (2020).
-Both projects offer a “behind-the-scenes” look at digital transformation in American society and its potential for positive social change.
+Together, these projects examine the human dimensions of technological culture, digital transformation, education, and social change in modern society.

 Michael Halvorson’s research bibliography is available at: